citusdata/citus/README.md

 - **[Time series data](http://docs.citusdata.com/en/stable/use_cases/timeseries.html)**:
   Citus enables you to process and analyze very large amounts of time series data.
 The biggest Citus clusters store well over a petabyte of time series data and ingest terabytes per day.

-  Citus integrates seamlessly with [Postgres table partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) and [pg_partman](https://www.citusdata.com/blog/2018/01/24/citus-and-pg-partman-creating-a-scalable-time-series-database-on-PostgreSQL/), which can speed up queries and writes on time series tables.
+  Citus integrates seamlessly with [Postgres table partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) and has [built-in functions for partitioning by time](https://www.citusdata.com/blog/2021/10/22/how-to-scale-postgres-for-time-series-data-with-citus/), which can speed up queries and writes on time series tables.
 You can take advantage of Citus’s parallel, distributed query engine for fast analytical queries, and use the built-in *columnar storage* to compress old partitions.

   Example users: [MixRank](https://www.citusdata.com/customers/mixrank), [Windows team](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/architecting-petabyte-scale-analytics-by-scaling-out-postgres-on/ba-p/969685)